plippe/blog/_posts/2019-04-01-taming-cats-functor.md

 ## Typeclasse
 To use Cats’ Functors, it helps to understand typeclasses.

 In short, a typeclass is an interface.
 An instance is created by extending a class, or with an anonymous class created via a function.
-The latter allows Scala built in types, or other 3rd party types, to be compatible with the interface.
+The latter allows Scala built-in types, or other 3rd party types, to be compatible with the interface.

 If you are looking to learn more about typeclasses, I wrote two posts about them.
-The first [compares suppertypes with typeclasses]({{ site.baseurl }}{% post_url 2019-02-01-scala-generics-and-typeclasses %}), while the second shows [how to create your own typeclass to write CSVs]({{ site.baseurl }}{% post_url 2019-03-01-scala-typeclasses %}).
+The first [compares generics with typeclasses]({{ site.baseurl }}{% post_url 2019-02-01-scala-generics-and-typeclasses %}), while the second shows [how to create your own typeclass to write CSVs]({{ site.baseurl }}{% post_url 2019-03-01-scala-typeclasses %}).
 They shouldn’t take you more than 10 minutes to understand.

 ## Functor